Managing, observing and supervising the conduct of FOREX brokers.

 The NFA is a self-regulatory organization for the US derivatives industry.
 This includes on-exchange traded futures, retail off-exchange foreign currency (FOREX) and over-the-counter (OTC) derivatives (Swaps).
 The NFA is headquartered in Chicago and maintains an office in New York City.
 The NFA is a non-profit, independent regulatory organization.
 The organization does not operate any markets and is not a trade association.
 The NFA operates at no cost to the taxpayer and is primarily financed by membership dues, fees, and assessments paid by members and other participants of the derivatives markets.

 Membership of the NFA is mandatory, thereby guaranteeing that everyone conducting business with the public on US futures exchanges and in the retail FOREX marketplaces must adhere to the same standards and requirements.
 NFA membership is also mandatory for swap dealers and major swap participants.
-The NFA’s membership currently numbers approximately 4,000 firms and 55,000 associates
+The NFA’s membership currently numbers over 4,000 firms and 55,000 associates

 While the FCA is the financial regulatory body for the UK, it operates independently of the British government (only reporting to parliament) and is financed by fees collected from members of the financial services industry.
 The FCA regulates financial firms providing services to consumers and maintains the integrity and transparency of the financial markets in the UK.